Best family SUV 2024

 The Volkswagen Tiguan is the SUV alternative to the famous Golf hatchback, and actually outsells the Golf around the world.
 Available in regular five-seat and extended seven-seat Tiguan Allspace guises, it boasts a modern design that looks right without being over the top.
 Even the sporty looking R-Line trim stays on the right side of tasteful.
 Volkswagen’s cut-above quality is evident inside, as are infotainment systems that take a fair bit of getting used to, but where you’ll discover endless features once you do.
 The Tiguan is another family SUV that is now available in plug-in hybrid format.
 Called eHybrid, it offers up to 30 miles of pure electric range.

 The Peugeot 3008 is a stylish and well-liked family SUV that has helped push the brand upmarket.
 It was facelifted in 2021 to keep it fresh.
 Buyers seem to gravitate towards higher-spec variants, packed with luxurious features such as massage seats.
 Peugeot’s premium design details enhance this upmarket air, with the interior in particular showing great attention to detail.
 That said, newcomers will need time to adjust to the firm’s quirky ‘i-Cockpit’ controls, including a very small steering wheel.
 With low noise levels and a plush ride, the 3008 is a soothing car to be driven in, and the serenity can be enhanced still further by a plug-in hybrid variant, which gives up to 39 miles of silent electric driving.
+Look out for the new E-2008, which will offer up to 326 miles of electric range.

 Which SUV is best for families?